Markbugwak/Hotel-Booking-Management-System/README.md

 - **Marketing homepage** (`index.html`) with a quick-search booking form, room previews, and scroll-driven animations (GSAP + Lenis).
-- **Room catalog** (`pages/rooms.html`) with full details for Standard, Deluxe, and Suite rooms.
+- **Room catalog** (`pages/rooms.html`) with full details for Standard, Deluxe, and Suite rooms, sourced from the `rooms` table.
 - **Reservation flow** (`pages/booking.html` → `pages/confirmation.html`):
   pick dates and guests, enter guest details, and get a real booking reference plus a confirmation page.
+Works for both guests (no account needed) and signed-in users.
-- **Accounts** (`pages/login.html`): registration and login, with sessions persisted in `localStorage`.
-Logged-in guests get their name and email pre-filled at checkout.
+- **Accounts** (`pages/login.html`): registration and login via Supabase Auth.
+Logged-in guests get their name and email pre-filled at checkout, and can see their own past bookings.
-- **Admin dashboard** (`pages/admin.html`): protected page (redirects anyone who isn't signed in as the admin), showing live stats, filterable/searchable reservations, booking detail + payment breakdown, CSV export, and demo data seeding.
+- **Admin dashboard** (`pages/admin.html`): protected page (redirects anyone who isn't signed in as an admin), showing live stats, filterable/searchable reservations, booking detail + payment breakdown, CSV export, cancel/update actions, and demo data seeding — all reading and writing real rows in Supabase.

 ## Project structure